AlexGimeno3/Gimeno_et_al_code/README.md

 # General info:
 This repository is associated with the paper [paper title, etc here].

-It is organized as follows: [organization here]

-# About run_all.py
+# About analyze_files.py
 ***Please note: this program is intended to allow for reviewers/other researchers to examine the methodology in the paper [TITLE].
 It has not been validated for clinical use.
-Please DO NOT use it for any sensitive medical purposes.***
+Please DO NOT use it for any medical purposes.***

-This code is designed to take in raw EEG files (specifically, .edf files), process them, and prepare all necessary objects for application of stats to the sample.
-The purpose of this document is to walk the user through the processing steps in each script as well as the necessary dependencies.
-Please read this in its entirety before using the code.
+This code is designed to take in raw EEG files (specifically, .edf files), process them, prepare all necessary objects for application of stats to the sample, and then build a GUI allowing the user to perform the stats they would like to.
+The purpose of this document is to walk the user through the expected input structure.
+Please read this document in its entirety before using the code.

 # Before starting
 ## Downloading EDF files